Farama-Foundation/gym-docs/docs/pages/vector_api/index.md

                        [ 0.26341468,  0.72282314]], dtype=float32)}

-The sub-environments inside a vectorized environment automatically call :obj:`reset` at the end of an episode.
+The sub-environments inside a vectorized environment automatically call `gym.Env.reset` at the end of an episode.
 In the following example, the episode of the 3rd sub-environment ends after 2 steps (the agent fell in a hole), and the sub-environment gets reset (observation ``0``).

     >>> envs = gym.vector.make("FrozenLake-v1", num_envs=3, is_slippery=False)
     >>> envs.reset()